 What are they and where do they come from?

 By David K. Lynch, Copyright 2007 All Rights Reserved.

-Artist's conception of a asteroid impact.
-NASA image.
+Artist's conception of an asteroid impact.

 Large space rocks are called asteroids, and small ones are called meteoroids.
 When they streak through the atmosphere they are termed meteors, or "shooting stars".
 If they reach the ground, they are called meteorites.

 Where Do They Come From?

 Most asteroids orbit the Sun in nearly circular paths lying between Mars and Jupiter.
 Comets originate in the outer fringes of the solar system, well beyond Pluto.
 They have extremely elongated elliptical orbits and each trip around the sun takes thousands or millions of years.

 What Are They Made Of?